vuhoabinhthachhoa/WindowProgramming/src/winui/Sale_Project/README.md

 ## Getting Started

-Browse and address `TODO:` comments in `View -> Task List` to learn the codebase and understand next steps for turning the generated code into production code.
+Browse and address `TODO:` comments in `View -> Task List` to learn the codebase and understand next steps for turning the generated code into customerion code.

-Explore the [WinUI Gallery](https://www.microsoft.com/store/productId/9P3JFPWWDZRC) to learn about available controls and design patterns.
+Explore the [WinUI Gallery](https://www.microsoft.com/store/customerId/9P3JFPWWDZRC) to learn about available controls and design patterns.

 Relaunch Template Studio to modify the project by right-clicking on the project in `View -> Solution Explorer` then selecting `Add -> New Item (Template Studio)`.